 What we think

-While rising demand for services means that the NHS is treating more people than ever before, patients are waiting longer for the care they need.
+While rising demand for services means that the NHS is treating more people than ever, even before the Covid-19 pandemic patients were waiting longer for the care they need.
 Many of the flagship national standards have not been met for several years, eroding improvements that had been made over more than a decade and breaching commitments made to patients in the NHS Constitution.
+Covid-19 has substantially contributed to growing waits for routine care, with many services paused or operating at reduced capacity because of the pandemic.

-The new five-year funding deal for the NHS is not enough for performance to recover against these standards while also developing new and better services.
-Taken alongside staffing shortages, this means there is little prospect of performance being restored across the board in the foreseeable future.
-If trade-offs are to be made, politicians and national leaders must decide which areas to prioritise and be honest with the public about the knock-on effects on the care they can expect to receive.
+The five-year NHS funding deal announced in 2018 was not enough for performance to recover against these standards while also developing new and better services.
+Taken alongside staffing shortages, this means there was little prospect of performance being restored across the board, before the pandemic struck.
+It will be several years before access targets are met again so trade-offs are inevitable.
+Politicians and national leaders must decide which areas to prioritise and be honest with the public about the knock-on effects on the care they can expect to receive.

 Current waiting time standards are mainly focused on acute hospital services, although access standards for some mental health services were introduced in 2015.
-Waiting times standards are currently under review, but this is unlikely to fundamentally change the focus of existing targets – A&E, planned hospital care and cancer treatment – and will not address the underlying issues that have led to people waiting longer.
+Waiting times standards are currently under review, but while this review will result in changes to the current targets – A&E, planned hospital care and cancer treatment – it is unlikely to fundamentally change their focus and will not address the underlying issues that have led to people waiting longer.
 More broadly, as the current standards focus on access to acute hospital services they are not suited to measuring whether care is properly co-ordinated; measures need to be developed to better reflect performance across the whole system.

 The NHS has some of most ambitious waiting time standards in the world.
 These set out the maximum amount of time most patients should have to wait to access ambulance, cancer, some mental health, planned hospital care and A&E services.
 Many of these standards were introduced under the Labour government (1997–2010) to provide a greater focus on performance and to capture the anticipated improvements from the increased levels of investment in the NHS at the time.
 Since their introduction, a number of standards have been enshrined as pledges and rights in the NHS Constitution.